gmac/professional-javascript/part2_functions/javascript_functions.md

 In computer science, a programming language is said to have first-class functions when it treats them as "first-class citizens".
 This means functions are considered a full-fledged data type, versus just being runable blocks of code.

+TODO: Explain the difference between calling and referencing a function in JavaScript.

 In JavaScript, functions are *objects* just like every other data type, and can therefore be used interchangably with other data.
 Uses of first-class functions include:

 ### 1. Assigning functions to variables